Creating an oasis of happiness in the hospital

 The hospital floor where the playroom resides is unique because there are seven patient rooms specifically dedicated to epilepsy monitoring.
 The Starlight Space is equipped with special cameras that monitor the children, so if a child were to have a seizure it’s captured on camera and staff can quickly intervene.
 This is crucial data that the doctors use to determine future care for a child.
 Before the Starlight Space, kids could only be monitored in their rooms, but now they have a fun and safe space to go while they’re undergoing treatment.

-We will unveil nine Spaces by the end of 2019 and will begin working on ten new Spaces for 2020.
+We will unveil 9 Spaces by the end of 2019 and will begin working on 10 new Spaces for 2020.

 “Once you’re in the hospital for a couple of days, the walls are closing in and you need an escape like this Starlight room.
 The new Family Room addresses the needs of all family members, whether they want to read, eat, or work."

 -Wendy Pauker, Child Life Manager, Banner Thunderbird Medical Center